WordPress/WordPress-Coding-Standards/.github/CONTRIBUTING.md

 * **Be collaborative.**
   If you're unsure about an approach, open an issue first to start a conversation.

-By following these tips, you’ll save time for both yourself and the maintainers — and increase the likelihood that your contribution can be merged smoothly.
+By following these tips, you'll save time for both yourself and the maintainers — and increase the likelihood that your contribution can be merged smoothly.

 ### Branches